yvan99/leaverequestreactjs/README.md

 # Stacks used
 - LARAVEL AS BACKEND
-- REACT JS FOR FRONTEND
+- REACT JS & TAILWIND CSS FOR FRONTEND

 # How to install
 - Clone the repository